 The EU is also investing €1.4bn in the audiovisual and cultural sectors through the Creative Europe programme.

-The Directive requires EU countries to coordinate national legislation with each other so that:
+The audiovisual media services directive requires EU countries to coordinate national legislation with each other to:

-EU member countries are committed to public broadcasting services - the 1999 Treaty of Amsterdam recognises its role in providing for democratic, social and cultural needs and preventing the industry from being dominated by one or several big players.
+EU countries are committed to public broadcasting services - the 1999 Treaty of Amsterdam recognised their role in providing for democratic, social and cultural needs that are not met by the market, and preventing the industry from being dominated by one or more big players.